Compete in the 20th Annual Student Shakespeare Festival!

 In performing in these categories, students will fall into either High School or Non-High School divisions.
 Entrants with students from both divisions will compete in the division of their majority.
 If students are equally divided, the student advisor may choose the division.

 All students performing must be part of a school or other formal organization.
-And all students must submit a Media Release signed by themselves if 18 years or older or by a parent or guardian.
-Scanned copies must be submitted at the time of the video submission.
-The Media Release form may be found at:
+And all students must submit a Media Release signed by a parent or guardian.
+Scanned copies must be submitted at the time of video submission.
+The Media Release form is found here:

 A judging panel will review all accepted videos and award First ($150), Second ($100), and Third ($75) prizes in each of the two categories and for each of the two divisions.
 The decisions of the judges will be final.
 The award amounts will only be transferred to the student advisors.
 At the organization’s request, a representative of the Shakespeare Society can present the award in person.